marzwick/DemoSite/site/src/inclusive.md

 ### Mitigate stereotype threat

+!!! compat "Objectives"
+    By the end of this section, you will be able to:

+    - Examine how your course might activate stereotype threat.
+    - Predict how stereotypes influence student outcomes.
+    - Commit to one action you could take to mitigate the negative impacts of stereotype   threat in your course.
+    - Understand key concepts and principles:
+        - Stereotype threat influences the classroom learning environment.
+        - We all hold stereotypes.
+        - Stereotypes are very difficult to change, but the first step is to be aware of them.

 Biases and assumptions can manifest as stereotypes.
 When those stereotypes are activated, it can result in a phenomenon called **stereotype threat**, in which people fear they may confirm negative stereotypes about their social group.
 This fear can negatively affect their performance and reinforce the stereotype – regardless of their actual capabilities – thereby creating a self-fulfilling prophecy.

 Stereotype threat can result from negative stereotypes against any aspect of one’s identity, such as ethnicity, culture, first-generation status, veteran status, and sexual orientation.
 It can negatively affect academic performance and persistence in STEM.